matty-jones/MorphCT/README.md

   *The main `MorphCT` directory contains all of the required subdirectories, as well as the infrastructure for generating new MorphCT jobs.
 These jobs are executed by running a parameter file (`parXX.py`), which can be created manually by modifying the template, or by using `generateParameterFile.py`, and answering the questions posed.
 It is recommended that for each coarse-graining scheme, `generateParameterFile.py` is used only once and then manually copied and modified as desired to account for different inputs, forcefields or simulation parameters to save time.
   The parameter file then calls `runMorphCT.py` to execute the requested MorphCT modules with the parameters outlined in `parXX.py`.
-  For your convenience, an example SLURM submission script is also included as `submitMorphXXCT.sh`, which is calibrated to run on Boise State University's Kestrel HPC Cluster.*
+  For the user's convenience, an example SLURM submission script is also included as `submitMorphXXCT.sh`, which is calibrated to run on Boise State University's Kestrel HPC Cluster.*

   * ### analysis ###

     *The `analysis` directory contains several useful scripts for the preparation and analysis of input and output files.
 A complete description of these and more analysis scripts is given in [Analysis Programs Included](#analysis).
 Additionally, the user is encouraged to create their own analysis scripts for their system, to utilise the MorphCT data however they see fit.*

   * ### code ###

     *The `code` directory contains all of the important classes and functions for the various modules that can be executed in MorphCT.
 A summary of the function of each module and the important features available is given in [Job Pipeline](#pipeline).
 MorphCT's modular design permits additional modules to be added to improve functionality.
 The `helperFunctions.py` contains the generic functions/xml parsing subroutines that are shared between the worker modules.*

   * ### inputCGMorphs ###

     *The `inputCGMorphs` directory contains the coarse-grained simulations that the user would like to input into MorphCT, in order to determine the charge-transport characteristics.
 The `parXX.py` file selectes the morphology to be considered.
 The pipeline expects the input morphology to be in HOOMD-Blue XML format.
 While one of the main features of MorphCT is to fine-grain CG morphologies back to their atomistic representation, there is no reason that the pipeline will not function on an already atomistic morphology, however a significant proportion of code is likely to be redundant, and the user will have to spend significantly more time tuning the `parXX.py` parameter file to work with the infrastructure.*

   * ### templates ###